 plummeted.
 Many people have shifted to at-home work, meaning that there are fewer commuters on the road each day.

 Not only that, but with hefty COVID-19 restrictions in place for much of the year, consumers had fewer places to go, and thus fewer reasons to drive.
 Even trips to the mall or supermarket have largely been replaced with delivery apps.

 Even if you’re no longer commuting, there are plenty of reasons to keep driving

-According to Family Handyman, driving dropped 48% at the beginning of the pandemic, and road travel hit a 20-year all-time-low.
+Family Handyman, driving dropped 48% at the beginning of the pandemic, and road travel hit a 20-year all-time-low.
 You, too, may find yourself driving less than usual these days.

 Yes, that’s right: your battery can lose its charge even when you haven’t been driving.
 Joe Akers, director of operations at Cowles Nissan, suggests using a trickle charger, which continues to "supply power to a car battery when a vehicle is not in use," according to Akers.